 - Location: Consider where the page appears in the site architecture.
 Top-level pages appear in the main navigation; child pages are listed in the sub-navigation on the side.
 List pages in a logical order, such as by chronology or importance, or in alphabetical order.
 It may help to create an outline of your site to test before adding pages.

-- Title: Make page names descriptive and specific.
-On a mobile device, visitors can’t easily see a pages’s location, so you may not rely on a page’s location to convey important information about its content.
-Consider: Will users understand what a page is about if they click to it directly from a Google search on a mobile phone (while patting their head and rubbing their belly)?
+Consider: Will users understand what a page is about if they arrive to it directly from a Google search on a mobile phone (while patting their head and rubbing their belly)?

 - Content: Content consists of the information — including text, images and links — on a page.
 Consider your objectives, and focus on one clear message or group of related messages per page.
 Create blocks of content that guide your visitor’s attention through the page.
 You can accomplish this using styles like subheadings and bullet points or using a page builder such as Tailor to create more visual layouts.